 It’s not a perfect product, but it’s great if you need to stick with a waterless bath.

 Burt’s Bees has an outstanding waterless cat shampoo product.
-It doesn’t interact with parasite medication, and it’s super easy to apply even if your cat has an aversion to water.
+Burt’s Bees Waterless Shampoo for Cats doesn’t interact with parasite medication, and it’s super easy to apply even if your cat has an aversion to water.

 Even better, Burt’s Bees made and tested this shampoo with cruelty-free practices, so it didn’t harm any animals while making it.
 The apple and honey ingredients help nourish their coat, giving it a healthy structure and appearance that you’ll love.

 It’s only 99.8% natural but it’s super affordable.
-It also comes in a 10-ounce package that lasts quite a while but doesn’t have any aloe vera or other naturally soothing ingredients.
+It also comes in a 10-ounce package that lasts quite a while, but it doesn’t have any aloe vera or other naturally soothing ingredients.

 The DERMagic Cat Shampoo Bar is an entirely different product compared to the other shampoos on this list, and that’s because it’s a regular soap bar instead of a liquid.